The Violet Seller: Accolades

 On 19 September 1958, the Rialto Theatre honored Montiel with a great reception and the presentation of a commemorative plaque, which was later placed at the theatre lobby, upon reaching eighteen consecutive months topping its billboard with two of her films, The Last Torch Song first and The Violet Seller later, a record never before achieved by Spanish cinema in first-run in Madrid.

 On 2 December 1958, at the 1958 Triunfo magazine annual vox populi poll, The Violet Seller received the Award for Best Spanish Picture and Montiel received the Award for Best Spanish Actress.
 On 24 January 1959, at the 1958 Circle of Cinematographic Writers Awards, Montiel received the Medal for Best Actress and Alarcón received the Medal for Best Set Decoration.
 On 30 January 1959, at the 1959 National Syndicate of Spectacle Awards, the film received the second place Award for Best Picture, endowed with 250,000 pesetas, and Montiel received the Award for Best Actress.

-In addition, The Violet Seller and Miracles of Thursday represented Spain at the special onetime World Film Festival organized within the 1958 Brussels World’s Fair.
+In addition, The Violet Seller and Miracles of Thursday represented Spain at the special onetime World Film Festival organized within the 1958 Brussels World's Fair.

 Critical re-evaluation

 In revisiting the film recently critics give the film mixed reviews; although its historical value within the History of Spanish cinema is universally recognized, they find it old-fashioned, sexist and overemotional.

 Guillermo Altares wrote in 1994 for El País that its cinematographic value nowadays is almost non-existent.
-Cristina Veganzones wrote in 2016 for ABC that one of the most sexist phrases in History is sang by Montiel in "Es mi hombre".
+Cristina Veganzones wrote in 2016 for ABC that one of the most sexist phrases in History is sung by Montiel in "Es mi hombre".
 Fernando Méndez-Leite stated in 2018 in Televisión Española that the film is not exactly a musical film, it is a melodrama with songs.

 Soundtrack

 The Violet Seller is a jukebox musical film featuring popular music songs known in the early twentieth century.
-Montiel sings eleven different songs in the Spanish original version of the film, that Quintero and García Segura arranged to fit her low-pitched sensual voice.
+Montiel sings eleven different songs in the Spanish version of the film, that Quintero and García Segura arranged to fit her low-pitched sensual voice.
 Most of the songs are Spanish cuplés but there are also Madrilenian chotis and French popular chansons sang partially or totally in French.
 She sings "La Violetera" title song twice with two different arrangements.
-She additionally sings a Neapolitan song that, although not present in the Spanish original version of the film, appears in the alternative version released in some countries.
+She additionally sings a Neapolitan song that, although not present in the Spanish version of the film, appears in the foreign version released in some countries.
 There are two other cuplés in the film performed by Tony Soler and another performed by Blanquita Suárez.
 The presence of some of the songs in the film is anachronistic, as they were actually released later.

 The songs appear in the film in the following order, performed by Montiel and in Spanish, except where noted: